Event on: September | 27-28 | 2021

-Cancer Screening & Diagnosis
+Cancer Science & Oncology

 Cancer screening to detect before symptoms appear.
 This involve blood tests, urine tests, DNA tests other tests, or medical imaging.
 The benefits of screening terms of cancer prevention, early detection and subsequent treatment must be weighed against any harm.
 Since screening diseases find at an early stage, there may be a better chance of curing the disease.
 Examples of cancer screening tests are the mammogram for breast cancer, colonoscopy for colon cancer, and the Pap test and HPV tests for cervical cancer.
 Screening can also include a genetic test to check for a person’s risk of developing an inherited disease.